ericleasemorgan/api-taskforce/README.md

 ## Instrumentation

-This suite is written for a number of "instruments", including: Linux, Bash, Python, Perl, SQL, and bits of XPath.
+This suite is written for a number of "instruments", including: Linux, Bash, Python, Perl, the SQLite dialect of SQL, and bits of XPath.
+It also requires a password to the Web of Science backend.

 ## Performance